r4victor/tenthousandmeters/content/blog/python_bts_01.md

 An interpreter state is a group of threads along with the data specific to this group.
 Threads share such things as loaded modules (`sys.modules`), builtins (`builtins.__dict__`) and the import system (`importlib`).

 The runtime state is a global variable.
-It stores data that is specific to a process.
-This includes CPython state (is it initialized or not?) and the GIL mechanism.
+It stores data specific to a process.
+This includes the state of CPython (e.g. is it initialized or not?) and the GIL mechanism.

 Usually, all threads of a process belong to the same interpreter.
 There are, however, rare cases when one may want to create a subinterpreter to isolate a group of threads. [mod_wsgi](https://modwsgi.readthedocs.io/en/develop/user-guides/processes-and-threading.html#python-sub-interpreters), which uses distinct interpreters to run WSGI applications, is one example.
 The most obvious effect of isolation is that each group of threads gets its own version of all modules including `__main__`, which is a global namespace.

-CPython doesn't provide an easy way to create new interpreters analogues to `threading` module.
-The feature is supported only via Python/C API, but [this may change](https://www.python.org/dev/peps/pep-0554/) someday.
+CPython doesn't provide an easy way to create new interpreters analogous to the `threading` module.
+This feature is supported only via Python/C API, but [this may change](https://www.python.org/dev/peps/pep-0554/) someday.

 ### Architecture summary

 Let's make a quick summary of the CPython's architecture to see how everything fits together.
 The interpreter can be viewed as a layered structure.
 The following sums up what the layers are:

-1. Runtime: global CPython state of a process; includes GIL and memory allocation mechanism
+1. Runtime: the global state of a process; this includes the GIL and the memory allocation mechanism.
-2. Interpreter: group of threads and some data they share such as imported modules.
+2. Interpreter: a group of threads and some data they share such as imported modules.
-3. Thread: data specific to a single OS thread; this includes call stack.
+3. Thread: data specific to a single OS thread; this includes the call stack.
-4. Frame: element of call stack; provides a state to execute a code object.
+4. Frame: an element of the call stack; a frame contains a code object and provides a state to execute it.
-5. Evaluation loop: executes a code object, which tells what a code block does and contains bytecode and names of variables.
+5. Evaluation loop: a place where a frame object gets executed.

 The layers are represented by the corresponding data structures, which we've already seen.
 In some cases they are not equivalent, though.
 For example, the mechanism of memory allocation is implemented using global variables.
-It's not a part of the runtime state but certainly a part of CPython runtime layer.
+It's not a part of the runtime state but certainly a part of the runtime layer.

 ### Conclusion

 In this part we've outlined what `python` does to execute a Python program.
 We've seen that it works in three stages:

-1. initializes Python runtime
+1. initializes CPython

-2. compiles a source code to a module's code object; and
+2. compiles the source code to the module's code object; and

-3. executes bytecode of the code object.
+3. executes the bytecode of the code object.

-The part of the interpreter that is responsible for bytecode execution is called a virtual machine.
-The CPython VM has several particularly important concepts: a code object, a frame object, a thread state, an interpreter state and the runtime.
-These data structures form a core of the CPython architecture.
+The part of the interpreter that is responsible for the bytecode execution is called a virtual machine.
+The CPython VM has several particularly important concepts: code objects, frame objects, thread states, interpreter states and the runtime.
+These data structures form the core of the CPython's architecture.

 We haven't covered a lot of things.
 We avoided digging into the source code.
-The initialization and compilation stages were completly out of our scope.
+The initialization and compilation stages were completely out of our scope.
 Instead, we started with the broad overview of the VM.
 In this way, I think, we can better see the responsibilities of each stage.
 Now we know what CPython compiles source code to – to the code object.
 [Next time]({filename}/blog/python_bts_02.md) we'll see how it does that.

 <br>